Stress Testing Banner

 Why get a stress test?

-Your doctor may recommend a stress test if you have signs or symptoms of coronary artery disease.
+Your doctor or advanced practice clinician (APC) may recommend a stress test if you have signs or symptoms of coronary artery disease.
 They may also guide treatment decisions, measure the effectiveness of treatment, or determine the severity if you've already been diagnosed with a heart condition.

 Symptoms of coronary artery disease may include: